Continue the ETF journey with BetaShares’ 21 steps

 Socially responsible investing (SRI) takes non-financial criteria – such as social, ethical, and environmental outcomes¹ – into account when investing.
 The goal is to end up with a financial and moral return by directing investment dollars towards the environmental and social issues that the investor views as important.

-SRI is also known as sustainable investing, ethical investing², community investing, and green investing.
+SRI is also known as sustainable investing, ethical investing, community investing, and green investing.
 SRI also encompasses impact investing, whereby making a positive social impact is the focus.

 What are the benefits of investing in ethical ETFs?

-Having gained significant traction in recent years, ethical investing also has the potential to affect social or environmental change in the long-term by essentially rewarding the companies who operate responsibly and helping them to grow.
+Having gained significant traction in recent years, ethical investing also has the potential to effect social or environmental change in the long-term by essentially rewarding the companies that operate responsibly and helping them to grow.

 A common myth associated with ethical investing is that people invest responsibly at the expense of financial performance.
-However, studies³ have revealed that companies with ethical credentials may perform better in the long-term on the basis that governance, social or environmental issues can impact growth.
+However, studies have revealed that companies with ethical credentials may perform better in the long term on the basis that governance, social or environmental issues can have an impact on growth2.

 How can I invest ethically in Australia?

-The definition of ‘ethical’ can vary across providers, and therefore investors can find it challenging to work out whether a fund is investing in companies that are genuinely ethical (and consistent with their ethical views).
-So, how can investors interested in buying ‘ethical companies’ ensure they are investing in ethical funds or ethical shares that align to their values?
+The definition of ‘ethical’ can vary across providers, and therefore investors can find it challenging to work out whether a fund is investing in companies that are genuinely ethical (and consistent with their own ethical views).
+So, how can investors interested in buying ‘ethical companies’ ensure they are investing in ethical funds or ethical shares that actually align with their values?

-BetaShares offers Australian ethical investment options that trade on the ASX and use some of the most comprehensive ethical and ESG screening methodologies in the industry for both Australian ethical ETFs and international ethical ETFs.
+BetaShares offers Australian ethical investment options that trade on the ASX and use some of the most comprehensive ethical and ESG screening methodologies in the industry.

 The screening process for each ETF applies the applicable fossil fuel-related screen, then additional screens to remove those companies or bond issuers with significant engagement in harmful activities and industries, whether that concerns people or the planet.
 Examples include armaments, gambling, animal cruelty, alcohol, and junk foods.